zlaxx24/zlaxx24/README.md

 I am passionate about designing and building software applications and in my free time, I love solving complex logic problems as well as puzzles, which has helped me to develop strong analytical and critical thinking skills.
 Although I am new to IT, I am highly motivated and committed to building a successful career in this field.

-In other hand, recently, I completed a 14-week intensive immersive Full Stack developer bootcamp, where I gained valuable experience and knowledge in a range of technologies, such as Java, Spring, Hibernate, mySQL, JavaScript, HTML, CSS, among ohters.
+In other hand, recently, I completed a 14-week intensive immersive Full Stack developer bootcamp, where I gained valuable experience and knowledge in a range of technologies, such as Java, Spring, Hibernate, mySQL, JavaScript, HTML, CSS, among others.

 I am committed to write clean and maintainable code! 😄